Summary & Analysis of Daffodils by William Wordsworth

 Stanza 4

 He starts fourth stanza with word ‘For’, to continue his logic for saying that the daffodils had brought him ‘wealth’.
 He explains that why the scene of the daffodils became so significant for his life.
-Whenever, he goes to his bed in a free time or he is in a thoughtful mood, the flowers blaze upon his inner-eye and took him to imagination.
+Whenever he goes to his bed in a free time or he is in a thoughtful mood, the flowers blaze upon his inner-eye and took him to imagination.
 The flowers became an interminable memory for Wordsworth.
 The poet calls it ‘a bliss of solitude’, a blessing of staying lonely.
-Whenever, he sees daffodils in his imagination, his heart fills with happiness and dancing daffodils makes his mind dancing in same way.
+Whenever he sees daffodils in his imagination, his heart fills with happiness and dancing daffodils makes his mind dancing in the same way.
 This indicates the intense feelings of a romantic poet.
-He has portrayed the scenery and express his mind so brightly in vivid language and simple form that appeals the readers.
+He has been able to portray the scenery and express his mind so brightly in vivid language and simple form that appeals the readers.

 Critical appreciation of the poem